kmc6/F1/README.md

 ```
 ![Screenshot: Source Database](images/eda_drivers_age_at_first_and_last_race.png)

-<sub>Figure 10 - Histogram showing distribution of driver age at first race and last race.</sup>
+<sup>Figure 10 - Histogram showing distribution of driver age at first race and last race.</sup>

 ```python
 # EDA for Drivers dataset: key business insight - what is the distribution of winner driver age (in years)?